Federal govt completes 132 development schemes

 The improving of Human Development Indicators education related in Pakistan has been accomplished with approved cost of Rs 3.616 billion.
 The School of Dentistry Shaheed Zulfiqar Ali Bhutto Medical University Islamabad has been accomplished with approved cost of Rs 1.294 billion.

+The Planning Commission explains that civil works of the project completed but some procurement/import are in pipeline that was delayed due to current COVID-19 pandemic.

-Acquisition of land and construction of 48-family suites at Islamabad has been completed with approved cost of Rs 289.86 million.
+Acquisition of land and construction of 48-family suits at Islamabad has been completed with approved cost of Rs 289.86 million.
+However, the Planning Commission explains that accounts are yet to be finalized.

+Construction of Prestressed bridge from Maingri to Fateh Pur Afghana on Nullah Bahain Tehsil Shakargarh District Narowal with cost of Rs895.36 million, construction of additional exam hall at FPSC Peshawar with cost of Rs27.77 million, construction of Conference Room and Offices at PM’s House at Islamabad with cost of Rs289 million and construction of Office Building of NAB Headquarters Islamabad at G-5/1 Islamabad with cost of Rs1.769 billion has been completed.

-Construction of Premix road including RCC bridge from Kangar Patan to Seri Sher Shah district Abbottabad has been completed with cost of Rs 206.842 million, construction of Prestressed bridge over Nallah Bahain Shakargarh pur road in District Narowal with cost of Rs326.451 million, acquisition of land and construction of residential accommodation for NAB KPK with cost of Rs524.186 million, development schemes for district Shangla Rs300 million, development schemes for district Torghar Rs321.85 million, extension of I.B Academy Rs375 million, improvement and repair work to block number 1 and IV Markaz-G-6 Alloted to NAB Rawalpindi with cost of Rs68.78 million, Up-gradation of Chamba House Lahore Rs38.96 million, replacement of sewer lines & water supply system of Pak PWD Colony Wahadat Road Lahore Rs26 million, Water supply scheme Baradar Budhall Poodninal Oghi District Manshera with cost of Rs78.7 million, widening/improvement of road from Ghumanwala to Baigpur in district Gujranwala Rs442.12 million, installation of tube wells in federal lodge No-1, II, III at Quetta with cost of Rs21.98 million.
+Construction of Premix road including RCC bridge from Kangar Patan to Seri Sher Shah district Abbottabad has been completed with cost of Rs 206.842 million, construction of Prestressed bridge over Nallah Bahain Shakargarh pur road in District Narowal with cost of Rs326.451 million, acquisition of land and construction of residential accommodation for NAB KPK with cost of Rs524.186 million, development schemes for district Shangla Rs300 million, development schemes for district Torghar Rs321.85 million, extension of I.B Academy Rs375 million, improvement and repair work to block number 1 and IV Markaz-G-6 Alloted to NAB Rawalpindi with cost of Rs68.78 million, Up-gradation of Chamba House Lahore Rs38.96 million, replacement of sewer lines & water supply system of Pak PWD Colony Wahadat Road Lahore Rs26 million, Water supply scheme Baradar Budhall Poodninal Oghi District Manshera with cost of Rs78.7 million, widening/improvement of road from Ghumanwala to Baigpur in district Gujranwala Rs442.12 million, installation of tube wells in federal lodge No-1, II, III at Quetta with cost of Rs21.98 million and establishment of Bostan Industrial Estate Phase-1 with cost of Rs519.32 million.

+The establishment of Infrastructure in Quetta Industrial and Trading Estate Phase-II, Provision of Infrastructure in Quetta Industrial Estate Phase-IV, Up-gradation of Radio Station Multan under ODA program of South Korea, replacement of 15 years old/redundant outside plants (OSP) in AJ&K, replacement of GSM Network of AJK, replacement of data nodes infrastructure at KSL, STP Islamabad due to Awami Markaz blaze incident, capacity enhandement of Frontier Crops Balochistan by raising 8 additional wings, conservation and development of rain water resource in ICT, Construction of 1x additional wing accommodation for shawal Rifles at Razmak, construction of 4 Police Stations in Islamabad, construction of accommodation for 3x wings at Chota Data Khel, Gharlamai, and Gharyam North Waziristan Agency, construction of 3x for wings at Jhalar, Ghurbaz and Saidgai of North Waziristan Agency and cponstruction of accommodation of 3x wings at Ursoon Chirtal, Trippman Upper Dir and Angoor Ada South Waziristan Agency were completed.

 ISLAMABAD: With utilisation of 80 percent of allocated funds for development projects at the federal level, the government claims to accomplish 132 development schemes of Public Sector Development Program (PSDP) during the last financial year 2019-20.